johnsetzer/yerf/README.md

     yerf('parent.child1').stop();
     yerf('parent.child2').stop();   // parent is automatically stopped

-yerf automatically links parents and children into a tree
+yerf automatically links parents and children into a tree.
+Be careful not to name an event after a yerf method like `start` or `stop`.

     yerf().start('parent').start('child1');
     yerf('parent').children.child1  // Same as yerf('parent.child1')
     yerf('parent.child1').parent    // Same as yerf('parent')

-Samples are event emitters
+Samples are event emitters.

     sample.on('start', function (sample) {});
     sample.on('stop', function (sample) {});